Effective March 19, 2020

 Yes.
 A primary dealer that wishes to prepay should contact the Bank of New York Mellon and request early termination, which will be communicated to the Federal Reserve Bank of New York for review and processing.

 Eligible collateral includes a broad range of investment grade debt securities, including commercial paper and municipal bonds, and a broad range of equity securities.
-See this collateral schedule, as well as the Term Sheet for Primary Dealer Credit Facility for additional detail.
+See the Term Sheet for Primary Credit Facility for additional detail.

 Based on the broad collateral types indicated in the PDCF term sheet, a more detailed collateral schedule was provided by the Federal Reserve Bank of New York to the Bank of New York Mellon in keeping with the triparty setup process.
 This information was also shared with each primary dealer as a counterparty to the PDCF.
 Primary dealers can engage the Bank of New York Mellon should questions of additional granularity and eligibility arise.